acoustic-cib/piquaf/README.md

 ## Installation

-1. Install GLE (https://glx.sourceforge.io/) using the appropriate installer for your machine.
-GLE should be accessible from the command prompt.
+1. Install PyX (https://pypi.org/project/PyX/) and verify that it can create your desired output files (PDF, EPS, etc).
 2. Clone piquaf into your virtual environment (https://github.com/acoustic-cib/piquaf)

 ## To-Do